-Kay's mother worked as roast meat cook in the 1900s
+Kay's mother worked as roast meat cook in the early 1900s

 Interviewed by Veronica Walker-Smith

-Interviewer: I love that, when that happens.
-Cos that’s where the phrase: coming out of the woodwork comes from.
+I love that, when that happens, because that’s where the phrase: “coming out of the woodwork” comes from.